 What’s the moral of this story?
 By knowing her team at a deeper level of their capabilities she was able to tap into a passion that also connected with her client.

-4. Create an inventory of team assets.
 Given the uncertainty and speed of change in business, leaders need to be prepared to deal with many known and unknown disruptions.
 In an emergent environment, it’s important to gather information about your talent and their skills and capabilities before you need it.
 You can tap into this repository of skills and capabilities to assemble the right mix of talent for an agile project.
 The specific talent needed will be dictated by customer requirements and business conditions.
 To match talent more effectively to the need, we need a ready-made inventory of talent.

 One fun way to do this is through what we call our Iceberg exercise.
 The iceberg is a great metaphor in describing employee assets.
 When you see an iceberg in the water, you only see a small fraction of its total mass.
 Most of it lies unseen below the water’s surface.